UnTraDe/MCopter/README.md

 ![](https://i.imgur.com/9LejJzh.png)

 This is version 2.0 of the flight controller PCB.
 The PCB is design with 2 layers to keep down the cost, in the future I might redesign it with 4 layers to make it smaller.
+I'm also using 0805 to allow for easy hand-soldering.

 The microcontroller is STM32F410RBT, a powerful 32-bit ARM Cortex M4 with hardware floating point unit and a lot of useful peripherals.

 Other major components (sensors):